OR WAIT 15 SECS

 The reverse genetics technology used by NIBSC allows the rH5N1 strain to be grown in chicken eggs, an important source of influenza vaccine production.
 Typically, because of their virulence, pandemic avian strains kill eggs, therefore making it impossible to produce a vaccine from this source.
 The genetic modification of the virus also weakens its virulence so that it is no more dangerous than the influenza strains used by manufacturers during annual influenza production.

 The initial objective of the companys development program is to optimize the conditions under which the rH5N1 virus grows in eggs and to develop a virus seed bank for future vaccine production.
-The work will be conducted by ID Biomedical at its
+The work will be conducted by ID Biomedical at its Quebec manufacturing facility.
+The second phase of this pandemic preparedness program is to produce a mock vaccine in sufficient quantities to conduct clinical trials.
+ID Biomedical is currently in discussions with the Canadian Government with regard to funding this important program.

 In October 2001, the company announced that it had signed a 10-year contract with the Canadian Government to assure a state of readiness in case of an influenza pandemic.
-The contract requires that ID Biomedical develop the infrastructure and capacity, in
+The contract requires that ID Biomedical develop the infrastructure and capacity, in Canada, to provide 100 percent of domestic vaccine needs in the event of an influenza pandemic.
+To fulfill its commitments to this contract, ID Biomedical is currently completing an expansion of its production facility, has secured a year-round supply of eggs and has stockpiled raw materials and supplies necessary to permit rapid vaccine production.

 Source: ID Biomedical